digital-asset/daml/docs/source/concepts/interoperability.rst

 Definition »interoperable order consistency«
-  A set `Ls` of local ledgers is **interoperable order-consistent** if there exists a virtual shared ledger `G` for a set of `X` of interoperable DAML Ledgers with the following properties:
+  A set `Ls` of local ledgers is **interoperable order-consistent** if there exists a virtual shared ledger `G` for a set of `X` of interoperable DAML ledgers with the following properties:

   * *Closed world:*
-    The ledgers in `Ls` aggregate only DAML Ledgers in `X`.
+    The ledgers in `Ls` aggregate only DAML ledgers in `X`.

   * *Injective agreement:*
     For every local ledgers `L` in `Ls` for party `A` that aggregates a set `Y` of DAML ledgers, the following holds.